JamiKettunen/chimera-libhybris/README.md

   context (variables et all) of `mkrootfs.sh`; defaults to `base usbnet host-ssh-pubkey` with device configs typically appending more onto it

 #### Overlay specific configuration
-While most configuration affects the whole `mkrootfs.sh` there's some which only affect a specific enabled overlay's `deploy-host.sh` which can read variables defined via env/configuration:
+While most configuration affects the whole `mkrootfs.sh` there's some which only affect a specific enabled overlay's `deploy-host.sh` which can read variables defined via env/configuration.

+##### host-ssh-pubkey
 - `SSH_PUBKEYS`: SSH public keys to copy for both the non-root and root users in created rootfs;
   defaults to `$HOME/.ssh/id_*.pub`

+##### wlan-nm-config
+- `WLAN_SSID`: Wi-Fi network SSID the device should connect to on boot once NetworkManager is up (and kernel WLAN driver is initialized by Android container or chimera side as needed)
+- `WLAN_PASSWD`: The password to be used for connecting to said network If you wish to use a static configuration instead of DHCP and figuring out the lease given by the DHCP server (typically router):
+- `WLAN_GATEWAY`: Static IP address of the network gateway (router), e.g. `192.168.1.1`
+- `WLAN_ADDRESS`: Static IP address of the booting device in CIDR notation, e.g. `192.168.1.90/24`

 ## Deploying and booting